-Task Method (graph is active) Graph: Legend: Reconstruct Legend menu.
+Task Method (graph is active) Add or reconstruct legend Graph: Legend: Reconstruct Legend menu.
 Reconstruct Legend button (Add Object to Graph toolbar).
-Add or reconstruct legend CTRL+L. Legend customizations not saved with the template, will be lost when you reconstruct.

-Task Method (graph is active) Update legend Open the legendupdate dialog box: • Graph: Legend: Update Legend menu.
-Right-click on legend and select Legend: Update Legend .
+CTRL+L. Legend customizations not saved with the template, will be lost when you reconstruct.
+Update legend Open the legendupdate dialog box: • Graph: Legend: Update Legend menu. • Right-click on legend and select Legend: Update Legend.
 Note: "Updating" a legend does not overwrite legend customizations.
-Right-clicking on these special legends opens a dialog box with customization options specific to each legend type: Customizing special legends Categorical legends . oposiai iogeniae Box chart legends.
-Delitation and the seconds.
-Point-by-point legends.
-Only available for color-mapped plots (e.g Contour Plots).
+Customizing special legends Right-clicking on these special legends opens a dialog box with customization options specific to each legend type: • Categorical legends. • Box chart legends. • Point-by-point legends.

+Add color scale Only available for color-mapped plots (e.g Contour Plots).
 Click the Add Color Scale button (Add Object to Graph toolbar).
-Add color scale Right-click in the layer and select New Color Scale .
+Right-click in the layer and select New Color Scale.
 Insert: Color Scale menu.
 When you have multiple color-mapped plots in a single graph window, you can click on each plot to select it, then add a corresponding color scale.
 Control color scale Available when a color scale object has been added to a graph.
 To open the Color Scale Control dialog: Double-click on the color scale object.
-Right-click on the color scale object and choose Properties .

-Task Method (graph is active) Add bubble scale Available for bubble plot, or when symbol size is controlled by a dataset.
+Right-click on the color scale object and choose Properties.
+Add bubble scale Available for bubble plot, or when symbol size is controlled by a dataset.
 Select Insert: Bubble Scale.
 Right-click in the layer and select New Bubble Scale.
 Click the Add Bubble Scale button toolbar.
 Right-click the legend to select Add Bubble Scale from the context menu.
 Control bubble scale Available when bubble scale object has been added to a graph.
 To open the Bubble Scale Control dialog: Double click on the bubble scale object.
-Right-click on the bubble scale object and choose Properties.
+Right-click on the bubble scale object and choose Properties .